 CSC to sell credit services unit to Equifax for $1 billion

-(Reuters) - U.S. technology services provider Computer Sciences Corp will sell its credit services unit to business information provider Equifax Inc for $1 billion in cash, and record after-tax proceeds of about $750 million to $800 million.
+(Reuters) - U.S. technology services provider Computer Sciences Corp (CSC.N) will sell its credit services unit to business information provider Equifax Inc (EFX.N) for $1 billion in cash.

 The credit services unit provides financial services and consumer credit information to the automotive industry, banks, retail establishments, mortgage companies, medical entities, and utilities in the United States.

-Jefferies & Co analyst Jason Kupferberg said CSC's credit services business is extremely profitable.
+Jefferies & Co analyst Jason Kupferberg said CSC's credit services business was extremely profitable.

 "We'd expect the transaction to be dilutive, and it will also put more pressure on CSC's core IT solutions/services business to perform," Kupferberg wrote in a note to clients.

 CSC's business solutions and services unit, which includes the credit services business, contributed 23 percent to its total revenue in 2012.